wbailey/kata/README.md

 ## Kata ##

-A kata is defined as an exercise in programming which helps you hone your skills through practice and repetition.
-Finding katas to work on is a challenge and to this point the only location was through mail archives and random blog posts.
+A kata is defined as an exercise in programming which helps hone your skills through practice and repetition.
+Authoring katas is done in blogs but you can't really test yourself.
+This gem provides a DSL to author the kata and administer it as a test providing feedback for evaluation.
+It also provides basic github repo setup so that you can chart solution progress over time.
-The purpose of this gem is to provide a series of tools that make it easy to author, setup and administer a kata.

 ### Authoring a Kata ###

+The inspiration for this gem came from my friend Nick Hengeveld

 Authoring a kata is as simple as installing this gem and creating a ruby file much like an RSpec test as illustrated below: